mvysny/vaadin-on-kotlin/docs/creating_ui-v10.md

 layout.addComponent(new DatePicker("Date of birth:"));
 ```

 This code builds a component *hierarchy* (a tree of components, in this case fields nested in a form layout).
-The components'
+The Vaadin Flow then takes care
-client-side code then renders itself as HTML elements.
+to render appropriate web components and control them from server-side.

 With VoK, we create component hierarchies by employing the DSL Kotlin language feature.
 We will now show how that is done in VoK in a minute.